Thank you for attending our Webinar on Effective Defect Analysis: Maximizing your Vibration Setup by Mitch Stansloski, Ph.D., PE – Pioneer Engineering

 Q: How do you find the load on a particular machine…Is there a formula?

-A: Convert the current draw to horsepower is likely the easiest way.
+A: Converting the current draw to horsepower is likely the easiest way.

 Q: How do you set up the proper resolution?
-How parameters you use to decide what resolution to use?
+What parameters do you use to decide what resolution to use?